Grindhead/phaser-matter-physics-editor/memory-bank/activeContext.md

 ## Current Focus

+Preventing overlap between consecutively generated bridge barrels.

+- **Status:** Bridge barrel substitution logic is working (barrels generate when `dX > maxHorizontalGap` with reduced jump distance).
+Enemy spawning is fixed.
+- **Issue:** Bridge barrels generated in the main loop can overlap horizontally if impossible gaps occur close together, as there's no overlap check in that specific logic path.
+- **Goal:** Prevent bridge barrels from overlapping horizontally.
+- **Approach:**
+  1.  **Track Bridge Barrel Ranges:** In `generateLevel`, maintain a list (`bridgeBarrelRanges`) of horizontal extents occupied by already-placed bridge barrels.
+  2.  **Add Overlap Check:** Inside the `if (dX > params.maxHorizontalGap)` block:
+      - Calculate the potential range of the new barrel.
+      - Check this range against `bridgeBarrelRanges`.
+      - **If Overlap:** Log a warning, skip barrel placement, and allow the code to fall through to place a normal (but distant) platform instead.
+      - **If No Overlap:** Place the barrel, add its range to `bridgeBarrelRanges`, adjust `currentPlatformX` for the next iteration, and `continue` the loop (skipping platform placement).
+  3.  **Keep Jump Distance Reduced:** Keep `MAX_JUMP_DISTANCE_X` temporarily at 150 for testing.
+  4.  **Keep Optional Barrels Disabled:** Keep `placeBarrelsBetweenPlatforms` commented out.

+## Recent Changes

+- Confirmed bridge barrel substitution logic triggers with reduced `MAX_JUMP_DISTANCE_X` (150).
+- Temporarily reduced `MAX_JUMP_DISTANCE_X`.
+- Reduced `MIN_PLATFORM_LENGTH_WITH_ENEMY` to 6, fixing enemy spawning.

+## Next Steps

+- Implement the overlap check for bridge barrels in `LevelGenerator.ts`.
+- Test level generation, checking console logs and visually inspecting barrel placement for overlaps.
+- If overlap is prevented, revert `MAX_JUMP_DISTANCE_X` to 200.
+- Then, uncomment `placeBarrelsBetweenPlatforms`.
+- Perform final test.

+## Active Decisions & Considerations

+- Choosing to place a platform instead of an overlapping barrel simplifies the logic, although it removes the mandatory jump for that specific gap.
+- This overlap check is separate from the one in `placeBarrelsBetweenPlatforms`, which handles optional barrels.

+## Important Patterns & Preferences

+- **State Tracking during Generation:** Maintaining state (occupied ranges) within the generation loop to inform subsequent placement decisions.

+## Learnings & Project Insights

+- Adding new generation features can introduce conflicts (like overlaps) with existing or similar features placed nearby, requiring explicit checks.

+## _Previous Context Entries Below_

+## Current Focus

 Ensuring barrels always have a chance to spawn in `LevelGenerator.ts`.

 - **Requirement:** Guarantee that enough platforms are generated to accommodate the targeted number of enemies, crates, and at least one barrel, considering the start/end platforms are ineligible for item placement.